Lephar/Svanhild/reference/Notes.md

 Both screen tearing and input lag can cause motion sickness while using VR, therefore using mailbox is the best choice.

+### Swapchain on OculusVR

+Oculus API supports many backends such as DirectX, OpenGL and Vulkan.
+Even though not all of these APIs have the concept of swapchain, Oculus works with swapchains internally.
+There are several reasons for that choice:

+- Asyncronous Spacewarp: Explained in detail below, it is basically a frame prediction technology.
+If the GPU cannot meet the performance requirements, Oculus internally predicts and generates new frames in between using temporal data extracted from previous frames.
+For this system to work, it must have the required data with necessary details like the time delta and frame order.

+- Multiplatform nature: While oculus is a closed hardware, it has support for several backends as explained above, which all of them have a different architecture.
+In order to support all of these platforms it must have a uniform API.
+But the different architectures make this a problem.
+While OpenGL and older DirectX versions work as a state machine with framebuffers and buffer swaps, Vulkan and DirecX 12 works with swapchains and dispatchable command queues.

 ## Pipelines

 Older graphical APIs like OpenGL and DirectX support changing pipeline